-You don’t have to remove light snow from trees and shrubs—it’s the heavy stuff that can be damaging.
+You don’t have to remove light snow on trees and shrubs—it’s the heavy snow that can be damaging.
 Evergreen trees and shrubs are especially susceptible to having their branches broken after a heavy snowfall, because their foliage allows the branches to collect large amounts of snow.
-So, if a heavy snowfall has hit your area, blow or brush the snow off by hand or with a broom with upward strokes.
+So, if a heavy snowfall has hit your area and you have trees with snow on them, blow or brush the snow off by hand or with a broom with upward strokes.
 Branches can be brittle during the winter months, so be as gentle as possible.

 Our ISA certified arborists at Mead Tree & Turf Care can assist you with these strategies to minimizing winter injury:

 – Select hardy species and cultivars

 – Avoid late-summer fertilization or pruning, which might stimulate new growth